Trump's strike on Iranian sites complicates uranium tracking: Nuclear watchdog

 At Natanz, a new crater was spotted on satellite images

 At Natanz, a new crater, about 5.5 meters in diameter, was spotted on satellite images, but it remains unclear if the attack penetrated the site, buried 40 meters underground and reinforced with an 8-meter-thick concrete and steel shell.
 US Air Force General Dan Caine said assessing "final battle damage will take some time."
-The International Atomic Energy Agency (IAEA) is still trying to assess damage at these sites.
+Similarly, the International Atomic Energy Agency (IAEA) said it is still trying to assess damage at these sites.

 Tracking challenge